Boreas618/Notes/operating-systems/kernels-and-processes.md

 * Create and initialize the PCB in the kernel
 * Create a new address space
-* Initialize teh address space with a copy of the entire contents of the address space of the parent
+* Initialize the address space with a copy of the entire contents of the address space of the parent
 * Inherit the execution context of the parent
 * Inform the scheduler that the new process is ready to run